 Opportunity Digitisation in Ghana

-Our DigiCAP project uses information technologies (such as Wide Area Networks (WAN), the internet and mobile computers) to transform Ghana’s service delivery sector.
-We are working with the Government of Ghana (GOG) under the auspices of the Ministry of Communications (MOC) and the World Bank (WB) to expand training and skills development opportunities.
-Thereby, we focus on offers in the area of data science and business intelligence as well as training in entrepreneurship and career planning.
-These increase the chances of young graduates finding sustainable employment in the context of digitisation in Ghana.
+The digiCAP project enables our partners to sustainably manage practice-oriented ICT qualification programmes and accompanying strategies to promote employment and entrepreneurship in Ghana.
+We are working with our partners, the University of Cape Coast and Accra Technical University, as well as with our industry partner, the Institute of ICT professionals Ghana (IIPGH), to expand opportunities for training and skills development.
+Here we focus on offers in the area of data science and business intelligence as well as training in entrepreneurship and career planning.
+These increase the chances of young graduates finding sustainable employment in the context of digitalisation in Ghana.

 Ghana was once a pioneer in the African telecommunications sector and prides itself on its high economic growth.
 However, information and communication technologies (ICT) have not been fully integrated into daily life and business operations.
 Mobile phone penetration was already at 100 per cent in 2011, but the share of internet users remains low.